isomerpages/enterprisesg-sac-cms/_resources/Frequently Asked Questions (FAQ).md

 {: #qnb14}
 #### Where can I access the OECD Principles of GLP?

-Copies of the OECD Principles of GLP, Consensus Documents and useful guidance documents can be downloaded from the \[OECD website\](https://www.oecd.org/chemicalsafety/testing/overview-of-good-laboratory-practice.htm){:target="_blank"}.
+Copies of the OECD Principles of GLP, Consensus Documents and useful guidance documents can be downloaded from the [OECD website](https://www.oecd.org/chemicalsafety/testing/overview-of-good-laboratory-practice.htm){:target="_blank"}.
 <!-- COMMENT: The {:target="&#95;blank"} syntax at the end of the Markdown webpage URL is used to open the URL in a new window tab -->

 {: #qnb15}